Snowflake Data Import

 For the Event data type, the CDC strategy supports configuration of the CDC feed type.

-Select Ingestion Only to ingest from your warehouse and include Amplitude's enrichment services like ID Resolution, property and attribution syncing, and location resolution.
+Select Append Only to ingest from your warehouse and include Amplitude's enrichment services like ID Resolution, property and attribution syncing, and location resolution.

 Select Continuous Sync to mirror your Snowflake data with support for insert, update, and delete operations.
 This option deactivates Amplitude's enrichment services to ensure you remain in sync with your source-of-truth.